tobiheim/simple-teams-direct-routing-lab/README.md

 |CN (Common Name)     |sbc01.contoso.com      |
 |SAN (Subject Alternative Names)    |sbc01.contoso.com         |

-After you requested the Certificate you should have a file with the extension ***.pfx**.
+After you requested the certificate you should have a file with the extension ***.pfx**.
 This means you have certificate including private key.

 #### 7. Upload your Public Certificate to the SBC